 The climate crisis is the single biggest collective problem facing humanity.
 If we fail to direct attention and resources to fighting it, the climate crisis will make the transition from the Industrial Age worse than the transition into it, which involved two world wars.
 This may sound hyperbolic, but the climate crisis represents an existential risk for humanity.

 Every day, unimaginable amounts of energy hit the Earth in the form of sunlight.
 Much of this energy is radiated back into space, but greenhouse gases reduce the Earth’s ability to shed heat and instead keep it trapped inside the atmosphere.
 To get a sense of how much heat we are talking about, we can express it in terms of Hiroshima-sized nuclear bombs.
 Compared to pre-industrial times, how much more heat would you guess the Earth is retaining?
 The equivalent of one nuclear bomb per year?
 Per month?
 Per week?
 Per day?
-The reality is that the extra heat being trapped amounts to four nuclear bombs per second, three hundred and sixty-five days a year.
+The reality is that the extra heat being trapped amounts to four nuclear bombs per second, of every minute, of every hour, of every day, three hundred and sixty-five days a year.